zengtsysu/BioNavi/README.md

 python run_bionavi.py
 ```

-#### Testing on the test set
+### Testing on the test set

-Our work on BioNavi features an evaluation on our test-set.
+Our work on BioNavi features an evaluation on our test set.
 We automated this evaluation by

 ```python
 python run_bionavi_batch.py
 ```

-#### Evaluate the pathway prediction
+### Evaluate the pathway prediction

 ```python
 python script/eval_pathway.py